ngca1011/sentiment-classifier/README.md

 ## Implementation

+1. Data cleansing: Remove rows with missing values
+2. Text preprocessing: Remove data noise like punctuation and numbers, additionally stopwords will also be removed
-1. Tokenization and Padding: The text data is tokenized using the Tokenizer from Keras and padded to ensure consistent input lengths.
+3. Tokenization and Padding: The text data is tokenized using the Tokenizer from Keras and padded to ensure consistent input lengths.
-2. LSTM Model: An LSTM model is constructed using an Embedding layer followed by an LSTM layer and a Dense layer with sigmoid activation for binary classification.
+4. LSTM Model: An LSTM model is constructed using an Embedding layer followed by an LSTM layer and a Dense layer with sigmoid activation for binary classification.
-3. Training: The model is trained using the Adam optimizer and binary crossentropy as the loss function.
+5. Training: The model is trained using the Adam optimizer and binary crossentropy as the loss function.
-4. Visualization: Training and validation loss and accuracy are visualized over epochs using matplotlib.
+6. Visualization: Training and validation loss and accuracy are visualized over epochs using matplotlib.